Role: PhD student

-In 2012 I finished my BA in Philosophy with a minor in cognitive semiotics.
-Continuing my studies, I received my MA in Philosophy in 2015 with a specialization in epistemology, metaphysics and cognition.
-While still studying, I joined the research group “Philosophical and Transdisciplinary Enquiries in Social Robotics” (PENSOR) at Aarhus University as a student volunteer.
-From 2015 to 2017 I worked as a predoctoral university assistant in the Department of Sociology at the University of Vienna (AT).
+I hold a BA and MA in Philosophy from Aarhus University with a specialization in epistemology, metaphysics and cognition.
+During my studies I was a student volunteer in the research group “Philosophical and Transdisciplinary Enquiries in Social Robotics” (PENSOR) and an intern at the Danish Technological Institute.
+From 2015 to 2017 I worked as a predoctoral university assistant in the Department of Sociology at the University of Vienna.

 - Hannibal, G. & Lindner, F. (2018).
-Transdisciplinary Reflections on Social Robotics in Academia and Beyond, Envisioning Robots in Society–Power, Politics, and Public Space: Proceedings of Robophilosophy 2018/TRANSOR 2018, (Eds.)
-M. Coeckelbergh, J. Loh, M. Funk, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 311, IOS Press, Amsterdam (pp. 23-27).
+Transdisciplinary Reflections on Social Robotics in Academia and beyound, Envisioning Robots in Society–Power, Politics, and Public Space – Proceedings of Robophilosophy 2018/TRANSOR 2018, (Eds.)
+M. Coeckelbergh, J. Loh, M. Funk, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 311, pp. 23-27.
+Vienna, Autria: IOS Press.

 - Hannibal, G. (2016).
 Bringing the Notion of Everyday Life Back to the Center of Social Robotics and HRI, What Social Robots Can And Should Do – Proceedings of Robophilosophy 2016, (Eds.)
-J. Seibt, M. Nørskov, S. S. Andersen, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 209, IOS Press, Amsterdam (pp. 67-75).
+J. Seibt, M. Nørskov, S. S. Andersen, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 209, pp. 67-75.
+Aarhus, Denmark: IOS Press.

 - Bertel, L. & Hannibal, G. (2015).
-The NAO robot as a Persuasive Educational and Entertainment Robot (PEER) – a case study on children’s articulation, categorization and interaction with a social robot for learning, Læring & Medier (LOM), Vol. 8, Nr.
-14.
+The NAO robot as a Persuasive Educational and Entertainment Robot (PEER) – a case study on children’s articulation, categorization and interaction with a social robot for learning, Læring & Medier (LOM), 8(14), pp. 1-22.

 - Hannibal, G. (2014).
 ‘Dynamic’ Categorization and Rationalized Ascription: A Study on NAO, Sociable Robots and the Future of Social Relations – Proceedings of Robo-Philosophy 2014, (Eds.)
-J. Seibt, R. Hakli, M. Nørskov, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 273, IOS Press , Amsterdam (pp. 343-347).
+J. Seibt, R. Hakli, M. Nørskov, Publication Series: Frontiers in Artificial Intelligence and Applications, Vol. 273, pp. 343-347.
+Aarhus, Denmark: IOS Press.